pschou/go-tease/README.md

   }
   ...

-  // Work with the `conn` handle for furhter reads and writes
+  // Work with the `conn` handle for further reads and writes

 }
 ```